neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 ## Configure flyway to connect each environment

-To enable Flyway to connect to multiple environment environments, we'll create a configuration file for each environment and add the environment-specific connection details.
+To enable Flyway to connect to multiple environments, we'll create a configuration file for each environment and add the environment-specific connection details.
 When running Flyway, you'll specify the configuration file to be used.

 <Admonition type="note">
 By default, Flyway loads its configuration from the default `conf/flyway.conf` file.
 This is true even if you specify another configuration file when running Flyway.
 You can take advantage of this behavior by defining non-environment specific configuration settings in the default `conf/flyway.conf` file, and placing your environment-specific settings in separate configuration files, as we'll do here.